MathworksProjects/LTE-WiFi-Coexistence/README.md

 ## Introduction - E-Fi overview
-This project contains the base code for the E-Fi proposal, an ongoing research from Northeastern University in the Genesys Lab in collaboration with the Mathworks inc. E-Fi allows Wi-Fi devices to coexist with LTE on the same band without requiring any changes on the LTE and Wi-Fi Physical Layer (unlike Listen-Before-Talk or CSAT) by extending its capabilities with the WiFi Direct Standard, which allows for a multi-hop communication, and scheduling its transmissions within Almost Blank Subframes (ABS) (an Inter-cell Interference coordination mechanism present in LTE Release 10).
+This project contains the base code for the E-Fi proposal, an ongoing research from Northeastern University in the Genesys Lab in collaboration with the Mathworks inc. The formal paper is published in the IEEE Transactions of Mobile Computing (TMC) [1].
+E-Fi allows Wi-Fi devices to coexist with LTE on the same band without requiring any changes on the LTE and Wi-Fi Physical Layer (unlike Listen-Before-Talk or CSAT) by extending its capabilities with the WiFi Direct Standard, which allows for a multi-hop communication, and scheduling its transmissions within Almost Blank Subframes (ABS) (an Inter-cell Interference coordination mechanism present in LTE Release 10).
 The E-Fi mechanism can be summarized into the following steps:

 1. Packet Success Rate (PSR) evaluation based on received power (Prx) and Signal-to-Noise Ratio (SINR).
 2. Node Pre-categorization (Relay, Wi-Fi Direct Client or Regular Client).